 In its early days, instructors were usually mothers who wanted to help, but this has since changed to art degrees holders with strong teaching backgrounds.
 It helps thousands of children in different private and public schools.
 It provides the students with diverse art courses including drawing classes.

-Beside the drawing lessons, it also offers various art programs and workshops.
+Besidesc the drawing lessons, it also offers various art programs and workshops.
 The lessons are specially developed for children and taught by trained instructors.
 It has been selected as one of the best Summer Art Camps in Houston for four consecutive years.
 The classes include cartooning, family art, drawing, printmaking, painting, sculpture, and mixed media.
 It is delivering for more than 36 years now in the field of art education.

 Houston is a diverse city with an art style that reflects its roots.
 As one of America's largest cities, you might at times have to commute to get to your school, but there are options scattered throughout the city to minimize your travel time.
 With some of the best art teachers and educators in the country, Houston is a great place to learn the basics of drawing.
+Other great cities to take drawing lessons are Chicago and Philidelphia.